mileweb/docs-content-cdn/docs/portal/properties/deploying-property.md

 5. When the Deployment Confirmation pop-up appears, click **OK**.
 The deployment process usually finishes in 5 minutes.
 You can either wait with the progress dialog box, or close it to perform other tasks while the deployment continues in the background.
 You can click **Tasks** in the left pane to check the status of the deployment.

 6. You can follow the [steps on this section](</docs/portal/properties/testing-property.md#testing-property-in-staging>) to test the property in the staging environment.

+# Undeploying a Property

+1. In the left pane, click **Properties**.

+2. On the Properties page, click the **Actions** menu of the deployed property you want to undeploy, and then select **Undeploy from Staging** or **Undeploy from Production**.

+3. When the confirmation message appears, click **Yes, Undeploy!**.
+When the Undeploying Configuration pop-up appears, you can either wait for the process to finish or click the **Go to Dashboard** button to perform other tasks while the undeployment continues in the background.
+You can click **Tasks** in the left pane to check the undeployment status at anytime.